-Parent Company cash and investments, net of receivables and payables, totaled \$3.4 billion at December 31, 2021 as compared to \$3.5 billion at December 31, 2020.
-In 2021, we received \$853 million in cash dividends from our subsidiaries, including a special cash dividend of \$182 million from CNA and a \$199 million cash dividend from Altium Packaging in connection with a debt recapitalization prior to its deconsolidation on April 1, 2021.
-Cash outflows in 2021 included the payment of \$1.1 billion to fund treasury stock purchases, \$65 million of cash dividends to our shareholders and \$32 million of cash contributions to Loews Hotels & Co.
-On April 1, 2021, we sold 47% of Altium Packaging to GIC and received \$420 million in cash consideration.
-In March of 2022, we will receive cash dividends of \$584 million from CNA.
+Parent Company cash and investments, net of receivables and payables, totaled \$3.2 billion at December 31, 2022 as compared to \$3.4 billion at December 31, 2021.
+In 2022, we received \$978 million in cash dividends from our subsidiaries, including a special cash dividend of \$486 million from CNA.
+Cash outflows in 2022 included the payment of \$729 million to fund treasury stock purchases, \$61 million of cash dividends to our shareholders, \$26 million to purchase common shares of CNA and equity contributions of \$33 million to Loews Hotels & Co and \$79 million to Altium Packaging.
+In March of 2023, we will receive cash dividends of \$395 million from CNA.
 As a holding company we depend on dividends from our subsidiaries and returns on our investment portfolio to fund our obligations.
-We also have an effective shelf registration statement on file with the Securities and Exchange Commission ("SEC") registering the future sale of an unlimited amount of our debt and equity securities from time to time.
+We also have an effective shelf registration statement on file with the Securities and Exchange Commission ("SEC") registering the future sale of an unspecified amount of our debt, equity or hybrid securities from time to time.
 We are not responsible for the liabilities and obligations of our subsidiaries and there are no Parent Company guarantees.

 Depending on market and other conditions, we may purchase our shares and shares of our subsidiaries outstanding common stock in the open market, in privately negotiated transactions or otherwise.
-In 2021, we purchased 21.1 million shares of Loews Corporation common stock.
-As of February 4, 2022, we had purchased an additional 0.2 million shares of Loews Corporation common stock in 2022 at an aggregate cost of \$14 million.
-As of February 4, 2022, there were 248,202,443 shares of Loews Corporation common stock outstanding.
+In 2022, we purchased 12.7 million shares of Loews Corporation common stock and 0.7 million shares of CNA's common stock.
+As of February 3, 2023, we had purchased an additional 1.0 million shares of Loews Corporation common stock in 2023 at an additional aggregate cost of \$58 million.
+As of February 3, 2023, there were 234,997,673 shares of Loews Corporation common stock outstanding.